-Power supplies are generally of two types: cheap one and premium ones.
-By premium, I don’t mean expensive ones but I refer to those which are specifically made by manufacturers to be used in gaming PCs such as PSU’s made by Cooler Master, Corsair, EVGA, Antec and Thermaltake.
+Power supplies can be generally divided in two categories- Custom and Standard.
+Standard power supplies refer to those which are specifically made by manufacturers to be used in gaming PCs such as PSU’s made by Cooler Master, Corsair, EVGA, Antec and Thermaltake.
 These PSU’s are heavy and use quality cables with sleeves.

-Most of these PSU’s use black outer body and have graphics card power connectors.
-But cheap power supplies, on the other hand, are lighter and their bodies are made up of shiny aluminium.
-Manufacturers like Zebronics and Intex make these type of power supplies.
+Most of these PSUs use a black-painted exterior and have several cables including PCI-E cables that are used for graphics cards.
+But the Custom power supplies, on the other hand, are lighter and their bodies are generally made up of shiny aluminium as you see in Dell or HP prebuilt PCs.
+Manufacturers like Zebronics and Intex also make these type of power supplies which cost around $5-$10.
 These power supplies have fewer cables and mostly without any sleeves.
-Graphics card power connectors are hard to find in these.
+Graphics card PCI-E power cables are hard to find in these.

 So, if you ever want to know if you can upgrade your PC or not, you can check for these things in your Power supply which will let you know the basic things.
 As I said before, unfortunately, there is no other way you can find out what power supply you have without opening the case but knowing how they look like will definitely help you in making important decisions for your PC.

 Recommended Power Supplies